content-left-bg.png

 Guitar and Ukulele

 Lessons are held after school, in the Music room, with outside providers.
-Small groups of beginners learn the basics of their instruments and work towards performances in, and outside, school.
+Small groups of beginners and intermediates learn the basics of their instruments and work towards performances in, and outside of, school.
+Lessons run for half an hour.
+Cost varies per provider.

 COSTS:

-Choral Ensembles and Instrumental Music are expensive school activities that require co-funding (Parents /School) to ensure the Program continues to run and improve.
+Choral Ensembles and Instrumental Music are expensive school activities that require co-funding (Parents/Carers/School) to ensure the Program continues to run and improve.

 If your child HIRES a school instrument there is a HIRING FEE to be paid.
 The hiring fee covers the cost of instrument repairs and servicing at the end of the year.
 (There is no hiring fee if your child uses his/her own instrument).
 Please note, if your child decides within one month of tuition that he/she doesn't wish to continue with instrumental lessons, the Hiring Fee will be refunded in full – (subject to the condition of the instrument).